FCC proposes record $5 million fine against Jacob Wohl, Jack Burkman for election robocalls

 The pair were charged with four felonies in Michigan last year for allegedly intimidating voters with robocalls that spread inaccurate messages about voting by mail.

-Similarly, the FCC investigation found that robocall messages sent Aug.
+Similarly, the FCC investigation found that robocall messages sent on Aug.
 26 and Sept.
 14, 2020, said voting by mail would mean “personal information will be part of a public database that will be used by police departments to track down old warrants and be used by credit card companies to collect outstanding debts.”

-Inaccurate information on the dangers of mail-in voting was a common form of misinformation in the lead-up to the 2020 election, as more people than ever planned to vote by mail because of covid-19 concerns and restrictions.
+Inaccurate information on the dangers of mail-in voting was a common form of misinformation in the lead-up to the 2020 election, as more people than ever planned to vote by mail because of coronavirus concerns and restrictions.
 President Donald Trump’s misleading tweets about the practice were the first of his posts that Twitter slapped with a warning label in May of last year.

 Robocalls were a notable source of disinformation leading up to the presidential election, along with text messages and emails, in addition to visible sources of disinformation on social media.